OutSystems/docs-bestpractices/src/performance/logic/logic.md

 ### Importance

 Each web request loads the current session context.
-If the session variables are large text strings then each request will take longer to get the session variables from the session data model which can cause contention in the session data model further impacting otherapplication users.
+If the session variables are large text strings then each request will take longer to get the session variables from the session data model which can cause contention in the session data model further impacting other application users.
 This is even more important when you use AJAX as it will increase the number of requests.

 ### Remarks